A child in the media I

 What would you do in Thomas' place?

 - 1. While listening to children’s opinions is important, it is too rarely done in the media.
-I will give my permission for the interview, but on the condition that I can review it before it goes on the air.
+I agree with the interview but ask to review it before airing.

-- 2. I will say that I really appreciate the fact that journalist Kate wants to give children a voice in the media.
-However, I will not give my permission to conduct an interview with my son, but advise the journalist to ask for opinions of older students who have more experience with the standard-determining tests.
+- 2. I appreciate giving voice to children in media but ask the journalist to contact older students who have more experience with the standard-determining tests.

 - 3. I will say that if my child wants to give an interview, then I have no reason to refuse.

-- 4. I will say that I will give my permission on the condition that the journalist interviews both my child and a couple of his classmates at the same time.
-Children have less tension and more excitement together.
-I will also give the journalist the phone numbers of the parents of my children’s friends.
+- 4. I will give my permission on the condition that the journalist interviews both my child and a couple of his classmates at the same time and provide the phone numbers of other parents.

 - 5. I will say that my child can only be interviewed with me, because such a small child cannot speak alone on the topic of standard-determining tests.